PanVidla/car-database-v2/README.md

 * CHANGE: Make the general information about a Car display in only two columns.
 * CHANGE: Re-make the engine selection when adding a Car to not have the redundant Skip button.
 * FIX: Create a get method for the official name of an engine.
+* FIX: Remove the unit from the forced induction boost pressure column.